dtop/SwiftValidate/README.md

 if you encounter any issues or bugs please feel free to report the bug or even write a test for this bug in order to be good again when the bug is solved.

 See also the [ExampleProject]

+If you are also missing a kind of filtering for form inputs see [SwiftFilter]

 ## Requirements